nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * Save both user's module mappings for each university and their selected NUS modules in text file and read them back into corresponding objects.

+### Parser

+The parser component can implement the following features:
+* Identify the command word and invoke the respective argument parser for the command.
+* Handle the arguments and return the respective Command object.

 ## Product scope
 ### Target user profile